ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-collect-payments-with-sepa-direct-debit.md

 6. Repeat steps 1 through 5 for all customers that you want to set up for SEPA direct debits.

 The direct-debit mandate is automatically inserted in the **Direct Debit Mandate ID** field when you create a sales invoice for the customer that you selected in step 2.
-For more information, see [Create Recurring Sales and Purchase Lines](sales-how-work-standard-lines.md).
+Pro více informací navštivte sekci [Vytvoření periodických prodejních a nákupních řádků](sales-how-work-standard-lines.md).

 ## Creating SEPA Direct Debit Collection Entries and Export to a Bank File